Become a Member

 WHAT IS DISCOVER NORTHWAY?

-Discover Northway is an evening event in which a free meal and free childcare are provided.
+Discover Northway is an evening event in which a meal and childcare are provided at no cost.
 During the course of the evening, our Lead Pastor, Kevin Mills, will explain the vision, beliefs, and ministries of the church, so that the expectations of membership are clear.
 At the conclusion of the evening, participants are offered the opportunity to join the church, though there is no obligation to do so by attending.
 Discover Northway will take place three or four times each year in January, April, and August.

 Why Should Someone Become a Church Member Instead of Just Attending?